Qjiasheng/INF-3DP/readme.md

 > Each field has both `train` and `test` files.
 Once trained, run test to check results.
 A viewer based on pyvista and pyqt is provided to visulize volume field.
 >
 > :loudspeaker: Below we show some key result examples.
 Users can run and refactor codes to check detailed  results.
+>
+> :warning:Varying physical setups require customized processing to meet your specific demands, such as layer thickness.
+Our code provides solutions for toolpath generation and motion planning, and show simple processing.

 ## Viewer

-+ Simple viewer to visulize volume field.
++ Simple viewer to visualize volume field.
 + BBX to select points.
 Used to set base threshold for Neumann boundary conditions.

 <img src="./md_assets/viewer.png" alt="viewer" style="zoom:40%;" />